 When most people think about Arizona, they think about sweltering heat or desert wastelands.
 But what they don’t realize is that Arizona is a beautiful place with a variety of natural environments from the hot, dry desert to the cool, mountainous pine forests.
 If you’re looking for a cooler place to visit, then the Rim Country and surrounding open wilderness is where you need to be.
-The Mogollon Rim pronounced “muggy-own” or “muggy-on”, is a mountain range that extends 400 miles and marks the southern edge of the Colorado Plateau in Arizona.
-Here you will find the largest ponderosa pine forest in the United States, with wonderfully cool weather, awesome mountain views, and the unmistakable smells of Pine, Juniper, and Oak.
-Take in the majestic beauty of The Rim and surrounding wilderness as well as one of the most unique natural landmarks in the world, The Tonto Natural Bridge.
-This truly is a visitor’s paradise.
+The Mogollon Rim is the largest ponderosa pine forest in the United States, with wonderfully cool weather, awesome mountain views, and the unmistakable smells of Pine, Juniper, and Oak.
+The Rim Country is truly paridise.